 M.S.
 1987, Ph.D.
 1989 — Eckert; NAE member

-Joan Brennecke is the Keating-Crawford Professor of Chemical Engineering at the University of Notre Dame and founding director of the Notre Dame Center for Sustainable Energy.
+Joan Brennecke is Cockrell Family Chair in Engineering #16 at the University of Texas.
 Her research has focused on solvents, such as supercritical fluids and ionic liquids, which are less environmentally harmful than other solvents.
 Throughout her career, Brennecke has been recognized by many organizations, including the American Chemical Society, the American Institute of Chemical Engineers, and the U.S. Department of Energy.
 In 2002, she was inducted into the National Academy of Engineering.

 M.S.
 1964, Ph.D.
 1966 — Westwater